 This post may contain affiliate links.
 I may earn money or products from the links in this post at no additional cost to you.
 Please check out my full disclosure policy

-What does it mean to be sustainable?
 According to Investopedia, “sustainability refers to the ability to maintain or support a process continuously over time.
 In business and policy contexts, sustainability seeks to prevent the depletion of natural or physical resources, so that they will remain available for the long term”.

 To me, sustainability means being conservative with the natural resources around me and meeting my own needs so that future generations can thrive and meet their needs as well.
 Being sustainable is about being conscious about the resources you’re using.

-8 New year’s resolutions for a more sustainable lifestyle
+11 New year’s resolutions for a more sustainable lifestyle

-1. use less plastic straws
+1. use Fewer plastic straws

 Plastic straws are not biodegradable.
 Plastic straws are hard to recycle because they are so small.
 Plastic straws also pollute our oceans and waterways.